Meat production in our environment is causing climate change.

 The biggest impact of meat production is that it displaces useful plants.
 Trees, grasses and other year-round plants are what absorb CO2 and capture carbon on this planet but they are displaced for specific crops to house and feed cattle.

 3. Water Pollution:

 Rearing animals for meat contributes significantly to water pollution.
 Animal waste, antibiotics and hormones enter the water cycle alongside chemicals from tanneries, fertilizers and the pesticides used to spray feed crops.

 Raising cattle for food is incredibly inefficient in terms of water.
 Meat production is different in different parts of the world but even the more efficient systems use 1,500 gallons of water to produce a single pound of beef.

-Overgrazing by cattle and other meat producing animals is so hard on the land that it can’t maintain any productive vegetation.
+Overgrazing by cattle and other meat production of animals is so hard on the land that it can’t maintain any productive vegetation.

 By the Numbers: Did You Know…?

-The amount of all pastures and ranges turned to desert by overgrazing for meat.
+The amount of all pastures and ranges turned to a desert by overgrazing for meat.